Because the most precious aspect of an olive (its oil) only comes forth when pressed.

 With the publication of his book, Kaytek the Wizard, Korczak became the JK Rowling of Poland when his book hit enduring bestseller status, its fandom similar to that of the Harry Potter phenomenon.

 But this breakout bestseller wasn't his first novel; other popular books preceded this one.

 The Equally Courageous & Devoted Stefa

-In the 1930s, Stefa visited Eretz Yisrael and worked with the children of a kibbutz where she provided the staff with good guidance and advice on how to improve their care of the children before returning to Poland.
+In the 1930s, Stefa visited Eretz Yisrael and worked with the children of a kibbutz where she provided the staff with caring guidance and advice on how to improve their care of the children before she returned to Poland.